Cairo Historical Sites

 This 14th-century historic institution of knowledge and mosque complex is one of the most well-preserved structures of public Mamluk architecture.
 The Madrasah of Sultan Barquq boasts beautiful courtyards, decorative stonework, and phenomenal minarets.
 The elegant representation of Mamluk art and architecture can be enjoyed in a very calm and quiet escape.

 Dating back to the 11th century, Bab Zuweila is one of the last medieval gates into the old city of Cairo.
-Bab Zuweila is a dramatic photo spot and a key part of Cairo walking tours.
+Bab Zuweila is a dramatic photo spot.
 Once, it was one of the two main entrances to the city upon which it stands.
 Today visitors can climb to the very top of the gate for the stunning panoramic views of Islamic Cairo.

 This is one of the oldest mosques in Cairo.
 Built in the early 11th century by the Fatimid Caliph Al-Hakim, it has been restored many times through the years but still retains part of its originality, giving visitors insight into the greatness of Fatimid Islamic architecture.